Ursula LindqvistFaculty

 A dual U.S.-Finnish citizen, I grew up in Los Angeles speaking Swedish at home and spent many childhood summers in Finland’s Swedish-speaking coastal towns with my mother’s family.
 This led in part to my choice of Scandinavian Studies as one of my three areas of specialization for my M.A. and Ph.D. degrees in Comparative Literature (the others were French and African American studies).
 I conducted part of my dissertation research while a Fulbright Fellow at Uppsala University in Sweden in 2000-01, and in my final year of graduate school I taught as a visiting lecturer in Swedish and Scandinavian at the University of Illinois at Urbana-Champaign.
 After earning my Ph.D. from the University of Oregon in 2005, I held faculty appointments at the University of Colorado at Boulder, UCLA, and Harvard University (where I was Director of Undergraduate Studies for Scandinavian from 2010-2013) before joining the Gustavus faculty in Fall 2013.

 One of the best things about being part of the Department of Scandinavian Studies is our unique OUT OF SCANDINAVIA Artist in Residence endowed program, which brings an esteemed visitor from the Nordic region to Gustavus for an entire week to interact with our students and perform for a general audience.
 I've had the privilege of coordinating several of these visits, and the 2016 program--featuring indigenous Sámi musician and activist Sofia Jannok--inspired me to start looking for ways to connect our study of indigenous issues in the classroom to the real people and issues here today in Mni Sota Makoce.
 From 2018-2020, I was part of the Indigenous Relations Working Group, working toward reconciliation with the Očhéthi Šakówiŋ, upon whose homelands our college stands.
-From 2021-23 I served as inaugural co-chair of the President's Council on Indigenous Relations (PCIR) and I remain an active member.
+From 2021-24 I served on the President's Council on Indigenous Relations (PCIR).
 Since 2020, I've been conducting research with students in our Swedish-language archives to excavate a more complete and honest accounting of our college's settler history on Dakota lands.

-STUDENTS: To make an office hour appointment with me, click here to select a time/date.
+STUDENTS: I am on sabbatical during 2024-25 and may not always be available for appointments (I'll be out of the country for all of October 2024, for example).
+When I am on campus, you can make an appointment with me by clicking here to select a time/date.
 Be sure to specify whether you'd like to meet in person or via Google Meet (online).
 Note that only currently enrolled Gustavus students should use this appointment system.

 Education